Editorial: A slow spring into summer - BC Local News

 Spring officially arrived this week – on Tuesday, March 20 – but we may not be setting out the barbecues and pulling on our shorts anytime soon.

-It’s still possible we could experience cooler than normal temperatures this spring, so the snowbanks won’t be disappearing as quickly as some may like, and there’s always the potential for more snowfall.
+Meteorologists are predicting cooler than normal temperatures this spring, so the snowbanks won’t be disappearing as quickly as some may like, and indeed, we here in the Cariboo continue to see yet more snowfall.

 A slow melt will reduce the risk of flooded basements and riverbanks, and landslides caused by fast-flowing run-off.